Egorikhin/angular/aio/content/guide/cheatsheet.md

 </td>
 </tr><tr>
 <td><code><b>@Injectable()</b><br>class MyService() {}</code></td>
-<td><p>Declares that a class has dependencies that should be injected into the constructor when the dependency injector is creating an instance of this class.
+<td><p>Declares that a class has dependencies that should be injected into the letructor when the dependency injector is creating an instance of this class.
 </p>
 </td>
 </tr>